-The B-1/B-2 visitor visa is for people traveling to the United States temporarily for business (B-1) or for pleasure or medical treatment (B-2).
-Generally, the B-1 visa is for travelers consulting with business associates, attending scientific, educational, professional or business conventions/conferences, settling an estate or negotiating contracts.
-The B-2 visa is for travel that is recreational in nature, including tourism, visits with friends or relatives, medical treatment and activities of a fraternal, social or service nature.
+The B1 B2 visas is for people traveling to the United States temporarily for business (B-1) or for pleasure or medical treatment (B-2).
+Generally, the B1 visa requirements is for travelers consulting with business associates, attending scientific, educational, professional or business conventions/conferences, settling an estate or negotiating contracts.
+The B-2 visa is for travel that is recreational in nature, including tourism, B1 visitor visa with friends or relatives, medical treatment and activities of a fraternal, social or service nature.
 Often, the B-1 and B-2 visas are combined and issued as one visa: the B-1/B-2.

 If you apply for a B-1/B-2 visa, you must demonstrate to a consular officer that you qualify for a U.S. visa in accordance with the U.S. Immigration and Nationality Act (INA).
 Section 214(b) of the INA presumes that every B-1/B-2 applicant is an intending immigrant.
 You must overcome this legal presumption by showing:

 That the purpose of your trip to the United States is for a temporary visit, such as business, pleasure, or medical treatment

 That you plan to remain in the United States for a specific, limited period of time

 Evidence of funds to cover your expenses while in the United States

 That you have a residence outside the United States, as well as other binding social or economic ties, that will ensure your return abroad at the end of your visit

 Personal or domestic employees and crew members working aboard vessels within the Outer Continental Shelf may qualify for B-1 visas under certain circumstances.